collectiverealms/collectiverealms/ta.md

 Hearing the voice, the Halfling looked up and stared.
 His mouth hung open, but no words came out.
 Nothing to say came to mind at the moment, for he had no idea that people lived on the Moon.

 A few moments passed between them before Froogly held out a frail sandy hand and asked, “Would you like to come back to my hut?
-I have mushrooms.”
-A good start, he thought, as he tried to think of other things to say.
+I have mushrooms.” *A good start*, he thought, as he tried to think of other things to say.

 Struck dumb by this strange old man, Morlo stared for a moment longer, and then nodded, never losing the shocked expression on his face.